-Students must submit an article from a reputable newspaper, periodical or Internet site relating to current events that involve an aspect of criminal law the Sunday before class.
+Students must submit an article from a reputable newspaper, periodical, or Internet site relating to current events that involve an aspect of the law every week the Sunday before class.
 You must also submit a brief description and legal explanation of the article on Blackboard.
 Be prepared to present the article in class.
-I will call on every student at the beginning of class to discuss his or her current event.
+I will call on every student at the beginning of class every week to discuss his or her current event.
 You must also post one reply to another student's posted current event.
-Please include 2 legal terms and their definitions.
-Your reply should also include one legal term and definition.
+Please include at least two legal terms and their definitions in your description.
+Your reply should also include a legal term and definition.